MarekMatyas/Practice-project-Simple-Website-using-Docker/Practice-projects/Instructions.md

 ---

-3. For it to be public I pushed it to Docker Hub using `docker push "username" "repoName":tag` which will create a Repository straight away if it does not exist already.
+3. For it to be public I pushed it to Docker Hub using `docker push "username"/"repoName":tag` which will create a Repository straight away if it does not exist already.

 ---